 At least five languages were relevant to the Early Modern Low Countries (roughly the present-day Netherlands and Belgium).
 The vernacular language, Dutch, showed much more dialectal variation than today, sometimes requiring rewriting from one area to another.
 It was gradually being standardized, but the process had more impact in the northern than in the southern part of the territory.
 Latin remained the intellectual language throughout the period but lost ground to both Dutch and French towards the middle of the seventeenth century, while some domains, like engineering and practical medicine, adopted Dutch several decades earlier.
 French, too, was a constant presence, more so in the southern than in the northern territories as time wore on.
 Spanish, the language of the Habsburg overlords for most of the sixteenth century, retained a presence as an administrative vehicle in the seventeenth-century Spanish Netherlands (present-day Belgium).
 Finally, as the Dutch Republic’s powerful East India Company (VOC) and then its West India Company (WIC) struck out overseas, they relied on Portuguese as a means of communication in both Brazil and the Far East.
 The paper seeks to sketch the distribution of these languages, the development of their relations to one another, and the translation flows between them.

-Joan-Pau Rubiés is ICREA Research Professor in History at Universitat Pompeu Fabra, Barcelona, specializing in cross-cultural encounters in the Early Modern world.
+Joan-Pau Rubiés is ICREA Research Professor at the Department of Humanities, Universitat Pompeu Fabra, Barcelona, specializing in cross-cultural encounters in the Early Modern world.
 His publications include Travel and Ethnology in the Renaissance: South India through European Eyes, 1250-1650 (Cambridge University Press, 2005) and ‘Ethnography and Cultural Translation in the Early Modern Missions’, Studies in Church History 53: 272-310.